tillgrallert/TeachingTei/slides/dhib-2019/dhib-2019_1-introduction-tei.md

 - Other elements and content: `<hello>hello world!</hello>`
 - Attribute and value: `@type="enthusiastic"`

+# 4. TEI XML
-# Characteristics of TEI XMl in one slide
+## Characteristics of TEI XML in one slide

 - all of XML
 - *must* be valid against the schema TEI all